 The story of the Newbury & District Agricultural Society began in 1909 when it was formed to organise the county show.
-The Show replaced the existing local horse show, and in due course became the Royal County of Berkshire Show we know today.
+The Show replaced the existing local horse show, and in due course became the Newbury Show we know today.

 The first ever ‘Newbury Show’ took place on 28th September that year (1909), at Enborne Gate Farm.
 With various homes over the years, including Elcot Park and Shaw, the Society eventually purchased the present site, now named ‘Newbury Showground’, Chieveley, in 1984.